This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 Automated PDB Relocation

-In Oracle Grid Infrastructure, you can use Fleet Patching and Provisioning to automate relocation of a PDB from one CDB to another.
+In Oracle Grid Infrastructure, you can use Fleet Patching and Provisioning to automate relocation of a pluggable database (PDB) from one multitenant container database (CDB) to another.

-This allows individual PDBs to be patched more quickly and without exposing other PDBs to the changes that a patch would bring.
+You can patch individual PDBs more quickly and without exposing other PDBs to the changes that a patch would bring.

 Automated Transaction Draining for Oracle Grid Infrastructure Upgrades